San Francisco to Hawaii

 A Race unlike any you've experienced before...

-With a distance of 2400 nautical miles, the Great Pacific Race is one of the toughest races on earth.
-Teams made up of 2 or 4 crew, all competing in identical boats, will be entirely self supported and unassisted from the start gun in San Francisco until the finishing line in Hawaii.
+With a distance of 2400 nautical miles, the Great Pacific Race is one of the toughest races on Earth.
+Teams made up of 3 or 4 crew, all competing in identical boats, will be entirely self supported and unassisted from the start gun in San Francisco until the finishing line in Hawaii.

-Your team will be challenged, physically, mentally and emotionally, by the greatest force on earth, the Ocean.
-Sleep deprevation, physical and mental fatigue, salt sores, weight loss and the forces of nature will challenge your will to breaking point.
+Your team will be challenged, physically, mentally and emotionally, by the greatest force on Earth, the Ocean.
+Sleep deprivation, physical and mental fatigue, salt sores, weight loss and the forces of nature will challenge your will to breaking point.
 But every pull of the oar will bring you closer to the biggest sense of achievement you could ever imagine.

 “The sea is everything.
 It covers seven tenths of the terrestrial globe.
 Its breath is pure and healthy.
 It is an immense desert, where man is never lonely, for he feels life stirring on all sides.”